After extended break, UW men’s basketball players feeling more confident as they look to turn season around

 Mike Hopkins had 11 days — the longest break of the season — to seriously address the litany of problems plaguing the Washington men’s basketball team that’s off to its worst start in nearly two decades.

-The Huskies coach gave his players seven days off during holidays, which left four days of practice to fix an offense and defense that ranks 11th in the Pac-12 in scoring (61.0) and point allowed (70.3) respectively.
+The Huskies coach gave his players seven days off during the holidays, which left four days of practice to fix an offense and defense that ranks 11th in the Pac-12 in scoring (61.0) and points allowed (70.3), respectively.

 “Most importantly, we needed time off,” Hopkins said.
 “We needed to get our minds right, and I think this time has been really positive.”